ibeauregard/http-proxy/README.md

 After you cloned the repo, you can simply execute `make build run` from the project's root directory.
 When you build the project for the first time, expect a relatively long build, since some dependencies will have to be downloaded.
 Subsequent builds will be much faster.

+Simply use `make run` if you don't need to rebuild the project.

 See the Makefile for a list of `make` targets that you can use if needed.

 Once running, the Forward Proxy listens and serves on [http://localhost:8080](http://localhost:8080).